egozhuk/Countify/README.md

 3) Maybe more new settings

 ### Changes:

 New parsing system(my own).
-It works a little faster And it will have changes in syntax.
+It works a little faster and it will have changes in syntax.
 But it is much easier for adding new operations.
 ---

 👋It is the easiest to use calculator for MacOS!